hoel-bagard/rlsa/README.md

 out_img = rlsa(binary_img, hsv, vsv, hsv//10)
 ```

-With a similar setup, the other functions can be used like so:
+With a similar setup, the other functions can be used like this:
 ```
 out_img = rlsa_horizontal(binary_img, hsv)
 out_img = rlsa_vertical(binary_img, vsv)